 It's common for a robotic process to iterate over many items, so the process must know how many items need to be processed, and which item is currently being processed from that list.
 Once the robotic process finishes processing an item, it will indicate whether the item was successfully processed or if it encountered errors or exceptions.
 This information is communicated through the server to the Results tab of the Execution details page in the Appian RPA console.

-The robotic process communicates this information using the low-code methods in the Items module.
-This page describes Appian RPA's low-code Item module, which provides an easier and more robust development experience.
+The robotic process communicates this information using the methods in the Items module.
+This page describes Appian RPA's Items module, which provides an easier and more robust development experience.

-To use the Items low-code module, open the Robotic Processes tab of the Appian RPA Console.
-Create a new robotic process or open the configuration of an existing robotic process and navigate to the Workflow section of the page.
+To use the Items module, open the Robotic Processes tab of the Appian RPA Console.
+Create a new robotic process or open the configuration of an existing robotic process and navigate to the Workflow area of the page.

-The Items low-code module contains the methods described below.
+The Items module contains the methods described below.